dora-metrics/pelorus/docs/Architecture.md

 ### Pelorus Exporters

 An [exporter](https://prometheus.io/docs/instrumenting/exporters/) is a Prometheus concept of a bot that gathers and exposes data.
-Pelorus uses the exporter framework to build integrations with a myriad of common IT systems from which we can then gather the relevant data for our dashboards.
+Pelorus uses the exporter framework to build integrations with a myriad of common IT systems from which we can then gather the relevant data for our dashboards. `Webhook` is a special type of exporter that uses `push` method to receive data from 3rd party systems and exposes it to the Prometheus.

 ## Multi-Cluster Architecture (Production)